nrfconnect/sdk-nrf/doc/nrf/gs_assistant.rst

 Installing the |NCS|
 ====================

-Once you have installed the Toolchain manager, open it in nRF Connect for Desktop.
+Once you have installed the Toolchain Manager, open it in nRF Connect for Desktop.

 .. figure:: images/gs-assistant_tm.png
-   :alt: The Toolchain manager window
+   :alt: The Toolchain Manager window

-   The Toolchain manager window
+   The Toolchain Manager window

 Click :guilabel:`Settings` in the navigation bar to specify where you want to install the |NCS|.
 Then, in :guilabel:`SDK Environments`, click the :guilabel:`Install` button next to the |NCS| version that you want to install.